QualiSystemsLab/TFS-Plugin/README.md

 Task to start a CloudShell sandbox and wait for Setup:
+*!!!
+Be sure the specified blueprint is marked public !!!*
 ![](screenshots/start-sandbox-task.png)

 Task to run a CloudShell command (environment, resource, or service):